What is the course about?

 Teaching will be via class discussion, PowerPoint presentations, worksheets, pair work, and lecture.
 This is a one day course so no homework will be given.

 Are there any other costs?
 Is there anything I need to bring?

 Please bring pens and note paper.
 Hand-outs will be provided.

 When I've finished, what course can I do next?

-You may wish to attend one of the other courses taught by Ellie Holly at City Lit, including 'Vegan and Vegetarian vitality: a nutritional guide'; 'Manage the menopause with a healthy diet', or HS149 - The science behind molecular gastronomy: a practical session to learn the science and enjoy the tapas.
+You may wish to attend one of the other courses taught by Ellie Holly at City Lit, including 'Vegan and Vegetarian vitality: a nutritional guide'; 'Manage the menopause with a healthy diet', or other courses in the Health & Movement studies programme.